Organic infant formula & feeding support

 Drink plenty of fluids

-Providing your body with enough water helps prevent dehydration and the headaches, dizziness, and rapid pulse that go along with it.
-Keep a water bottle with you and drink before, during and after exercising.
+Providing your body with enough water helps prevent dehydration and the headaches, dizziness, and rapid pulse that go along with it.6 Keep a water bottle with you and drink before, during, and after exercising.
 If you feel lightheaded or dizzy, then rest and make sure you replenish your fluids.
 Also, be sure to empty your bladder before you exercise–some women experience urinary incontinence with prenatal exercise.

 Make sure you’re breathing at a comfortable rate

 When you’re exercising you should be able to talk at a normal conversational pace.
-If you can’t carry on a conversation, you need to slow down the intensity of your exercise.
-Rapid, short, and shallow breaths, or hyperventilation, can cause lightheadedness and even fainting.
-Be cognizant of taking deep breaths with a slower exhale.
+If you can’t carry on a conversation, you need to slow down the intensity of your exercise.9 Be cognizant of taking deep breaths with a slower exhale.
 Rest when and if you need to.